Skill Sheet: What You Will Learn Here

 - Determine the gaps between skills and goals and work on bridging them

-- Figure out your risk appetite
+- Figure out your investment goals keeping in mind your risk appetite

 - Maintain logs of trades or investments to help you in the long run.

-Risk: To avoid money being blown up, one has to incorporate risk management in trading.
+To avoid money being blown up, one has to incorporate risk management in trading.
 One way to mitigate risk is to assign only a certain percentage of the total capital allocated to a trading idea or strategy.
 It can be between 2-4 per cent of the capital per trading idea or trading strategy.
 For larger-sized accounts, this value can be as low as 0.25% of the capital, it is completely dependent on the trader’s or investor’s stomach for accepting risk.

-Trading goals: Trading goals cannot be compared with benchmark indices as benchmarks work like a model portfolio.
+Trading goals cannot be compared with benchmark indices as benchmarks work like a model portfolio.
 However, it is essential for a trader to set a realistic profit or return.
 A percentage of capital employed is a preferred way of setting a goal.
 For example, a monthly target of 3-4 per cent is quite realistic.
 Aggressive traders set higher goals, but it can be risky.
 It is prudent to set realistic, achievable goals and then to expand those goals as one makes progress with time.

-Investment goals - Considerations
+Setting Investment goals

 There are two types of goals:

-Monitoring: One needs to monitor investments on an ongoing basis and make changes as and when required.
+One needs to monitor investments on an ongoing basis and make changes as and when required.
 Many websites provide portfolio-monitoring services for free, while some charge fees to help monitor their clients’ investments.

 Points to remember:

-- Goals are achievable by applying the right strategy and constant monitoring
+- Goals are achievable by applying the right strategy and constant monitoring.

-- Determination, dedication and constant learning is the key to success
+- Determination, dedication and constant learning is the key to success.